 What to Eat for Methylation Support

-The following articles will focus on what you can eat to promote methylation support.
-The utilization of supplements as well as drugs and/or medications to improve DNA methylation can cause a variety of undesirable side-effects if these are not monitored accordingly by healthcare professionals and patients alike.
-In part 1, we will demonstrate what you can eat to improve DNA methylation from the category of fruits, vegetables, nuts and seeds, legumes, and grains, as well as herbs and spices.
+The following article will continue to focus on what you can eat and drink to promote methylation support.
+The use of supplements, as well as drugs and/or medications to improve DNA methylation, can cause many undesirable side-effects if these are not taken care of by doctors, functional medicine practitioners, and patients alike.
+In part 2, we demonstrate what you can eat to improve DNA methylation from the category of oils and fats, animal protein, dairy, condiments and sweeteners, as well as beverages.
 Our ultimate goal is to help you achieve optimal methylation support.

-DNA methylation is a fundamental process in charge of a variety of essential bodily functions.
-Many individuals, however, can develop methylation activity deficits which can tremendously affect their overall health and wellness.
-Supplements and medicines can be utilized to help improve DNA methylations but these may often cause several undesirable side-effects, A balanced nutrition can help safely and effectively treat these deficits and improve methylation support.
+DNA methylation is a fundamental process which carries out a variety of important bodily functions.
+Many people, however, can develop methylation activity deficits which can greatly affect their overall health and wellness.
+Supplements and medicines can be used to help improve DNA methylation, however, these may generally cause various undesirable side-effects, A balanced nutrition can help safely and effectively manage these deficits and promote methylation support.
 The purpose of the following articles is to easily demonstrate what you can eat to improve DNA methylation from a variety of different food groups.
 Dr. Alex Jimenez D.C., C.C.S.T.
 Insight